 Scoring headers is all about timing and technique.
 Even small players can score headers.
-They can leap just as high as their markers and connect with the ball by using the right technique.
-In this post we share a few tips that will increase your chances of scoring headers.
+They can leap as high as their markers and connect with the ball by using the right technique.
+In this post, we share a few tips that will increase your chances of scoring headers.

 Headers are not that complicated, but you need to put the time to practice them.
 You only need to remember these 5 basic tips:

 It is a natural reaction to close your eyes when an object is flying to your face.
-Therefore, you need to practice keeping your eyes open.
-If you keep your eyes open, you have a better chance of winning the header with a clean connection and the ball going in the direction you want.
+So, you need to practice keeping your eyes open.
+If you keep your eyes open, you have a better chance of heading with a clean connection.
+And the ball will go in the direction you want.

 Keep your eyes open to assess the flight of the ball.
-Your judgement when attacking is crucial if you want to meet the ball at the right time.
-A gust of wind, a bad cross, a defender deflecting the ball or a goalkeeper touching the ball with the tip of their gloves are just some of many situations that may change the trajectory of the ball.
-If you remain on your toes with your eyes open, you can adjust your body to still meet the ball with your head.
+If you want to meet the ball at the right time, your judgement when attacking the ball is crucial.
+Many situations can change the trajectory of the ball: a gust of wind, a bad cross, a defender deflecting the ball, a goalkeeper touching the ball with the tip of their gloves and more.
+Yer, you can still head the ball if you remain on your toes with your eyes open and adjust your body.

-There are situations that require to head the ball with your temple or the top of the head.
-For example, you hit the ball with the top of your head if you want to flick it over a defender towards a teammate or just want to simply deflect the ball.
-However, when you want to put power to your header, the best part of the head to hit the ball is your forehead.
+Some situations need you to head the ball with your temple or the top of the head.
+For example, you hit the ball with the top of your head if you want to deflect the ball or flick it over a defender towards a teammate.
+Yet, when you want to put power into your header, the best part of the head to hit the ball is your forehead.

 The forehead is the widest and flattest surface area in your head.
 It gives you a cleaner connection on the ball which is going to generate more power and accuracy.
 If you use the temple, you won’t generate the power or accuracy required, and it will hurt.

-In some scenarios you want to hit the ball from the top.
+In some scenarios, you want to hit the ball from the top.
 If you’re in close range you want to hit the ball low, to the ground.
 In this case, you need to hit the ball from the top.
-It is more difficult for goalkeepers to save if they have to both react to the ball and get low to the ground.
+It is more difficult for goalkeepers to save if they have to react to the ball and get low to the ground.
 So, when you’re close to the goalkeeper box, head it into the ground.
-Nevertheless, when you are learning and in most scenarios, your safest bet is connecting your forehead with the center of the ball.
+Still, when you are learning and in most scenarios, your safest bet is connecting your forehead with the centre of the ball.

 To reach maximum height, jump with one leg using your arms to drive your body higher.
 As we mentioned before, keep your eyes open as long as possible.
 As you lift, bend your back backwards so that you can extend it forwards.
 It is like a shooting technique, you first flex your leg backwards and then swing it through.
 That’s where the power comes from.
 That’s going to give the momentum and generate power through the ball.